muhmud/qsh/README.md

 ## Restrictions

-You can't currently get qsh to work when the SQL client is running on a remote server, i.e. within an SSH session.
-If you do this, consider port forwarding so that you can still run the database client locally.
+You can't currently get qsh to work when the editor is running locally and the SQL client is on a remote server, i.e. within an SSH session..
+If you need to do this, consider port forwarding so that you can still run the database client locally.

 ## Exit